Piggy-Cat-bit-shadow/TrustTunnel/README.md

 ```

 Clients importing a subscription-only link must fetch the subscription before
 they can connect.
+Because such link carries no embedded certificate, the
+export fails unless the certificate of the subscription host is verifiable by
+system CAs (the check is skipped when `--subscription-url` overrides the URL).
 Note that a deep link carrying a subscription URL embeds
 HTTP Basic Auth credentials; treat such links as secrets.

 The `[subscription]` section is hot-reloaded on `SIGHUP`; if the reloaded